 To start using Rescale, go to the Rescale platform and log in using your account information.
 Using Rescale requires no download or implementation of additional software.
-Rescale is browser-based, which allows you to securely access your analyses from your workstation or from your home computer.
+Rescale is browser-based, which allows you to securely access your analyses from your A workstation is a powerful computer system designed for pro...
+More or from your home computer.

 From the main screen of the platform, click the Create new job button at the top left corner of your screen.
 This will take you to the first of five setup pages.